Kendra Todd

-Overview
+Early life and career

 Todd is a native of Virginia Beach, Virginia, now living in Seattle, Washington.
 Prior to becoming a candidate for the third season of The Apprentice, she was a successful real estate broker from Boynton Beach, Florida.
 At the time the show was recorded and produced, she was 26 years old.

 She received a bachelor's degree in linguistics from the University of Florida.
 Prior to her career as a real estate broker, Todd launched a magazine called Capture Life Magazine featuring southern Florida lifestyle, which won the Florida Magazine Association Award for design.

 In December, 2012, she married conservative radio host Jason Mattera.

 Performance on The Apprentice

 Although Todd was one of the last candidates to become a project manager, she gave a very solid performance in this field, ending the show with a record of 3–0.
-She used focus groups to pinpoint what potential customers would respond to, and also gave everyone credit where credit was due.
 Todd was never sent to the boardroom, and was never traded to the competing team.
 She remained on Team Magna for the entire duration of the show.
 And Todd had the longest winning streak in her season, with nine wins on Team Magna, starting in Week 6 until the interviews portion of the show took place.

-On May 19, 2005, Trump hired Todd.
-Todd's season of "The Apprentice" was also the last season to land in the Top 20 Nielsen ratings, ranking at #15, with an average of 13.96 million viewers.